Mid Cheshire Hospitals NHS Foundation Trust: Performance

+Leighton Hospital Maternity Services received the Mothercare Award for Midwifery Service of the Year from the Royal College of Midwives in 2015.
+That same year it also achieved full accreditation from UNICEF's Baby Friendly Initiative and Level 3 status (the highest available) from the Clinical Negligence Scheme for Trusts.

-In May 2014, the Trust was named as one of the best in the country for the third year in a row in the CHKS 40Top Hospitals award based on the evaluation of 22 key performance indicators and covers important areas such as safety, clinical effectiveness, health outcomes, efficiency, patient experience and quality of care.
-In 2012, it received the ‘Most Improved Trust in the Country’ award from CHKS, recognising the progress that the staff and services have made in recent years.
+In 2012, CHKS awarded the Trust its ‘Most Improved Trust in the Country’ award, recognising progress made by its staff and services.
+In May 2014, the Trust was named as one of the best in the country for the third year in a row in the CHKS 40Top Hospitals award.

-In recent years it had been classed as having "higher than expected" mortality rates, and work has been taking place over the past few years to identify and address the causes of this.
-On 30 July 2014 the Health and Social Care Information Centre published its latest mortality data, with the Trust now back in the "as expected" range for the Summary Hospital-level Mortality Indicator.
-The Trust also uses the Risk Adjusted Mortality Index (RAMI).
-This has improved consistently over the past three years.
-The latest RAMI figures, covering the 12 months to July 2014, also suggest that the Trust is performing better than the national average.
+In the early 2010s the Trust had "higher than expected" mortality rates, and work took place to identify and address the causes.
+When the Health and Social Care Information Centre published its mortality data in July 2014, the Trust had returned to the "as expected" range.
+The Trust also uses the Risk Adjusted Mortality Index (RAMI), and worked to make consistent improvement in this area; the RAMI figures covering the twelve months to July 2014 suggested the Trust was performing better than the national average.

-It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 3003 full time equivalent staff and a sickness absence rate of 4.04%.
-71% of staff recommend it as a place for treatment and 66% recommended it as a place to work.
+In 2015, the Health Service Journal named the Trust as one of the top hundred NHS trusts to work for.
+At that time, 66% of its 3,003 full time equivalent staff recommended it as a place to work.